Routine Load

 02 BE Configuration Parameters

-Load Configuration Parameters
+03 Import Configuration Parameters

 tbl_name Clause

-If not specified, the dynamic table mode is used, which requires the data in Kafka to contain the table name information.
-Currently, only extracting the table name from the Value field of Kafka is supported.
-The format should be as follows, using JSON as an example: table_name|{"col1": "val1", "col2": "val2"}, where tbl_name is the table name and | is used as the separator between the table name and the table data.
-The same format applies to CSV data, such as table_name|val1,val2,val3.
-Note that the table_name here must be consistent with the table name in Doris, otherwise the load will fail.
-Note that dynamic tables do not support the column_mapping configuration described later.
+If not specified, dynamic table mode is used, where Kafka data needs to contain table name information.
+Currently, dynamic table names can only be obtained from Kafka's Value, and must conform to this format: in JSON format: table_name|{"col1": "val1", "col2": "val2"}, where tbl_name is the table name, with | as the separator between table name and table data.
+CSV format data is similar, for example: table_name|val1,val2,val3.
+Note that the table_name here must match the table name in Doris, otherwise import will fail.
+Note that dynamic tables do not support the column_mapping configuration introduced later.

 merge_type Clause